giftos1/programming-guide/Software-Setup.md

 If you can run it successfully, it's all good. **Celebrate!**

 You can also test your Git & GitHub setup by using PyCharm to clone a repository and run the code:
-Select VCS > Checkout from Version Control > GitHub
+Select *VCS > Checkout from Version Control > GitHub*
-Then enter your GitHub username and password.
+Then enter your GitHub username and password (not token, unless you want to use one).
-Enter our starter repo URL: `https://github.com/CP1404/Starter` in the prompt and open this as a new project.
+Enter our starter repo URL: `https://github.com/CP1404/Starter` in the prompt, clone it to a new folder and open this as a new project.
 Try and run the check_setup.py file.
+If it works, you should see a nice big hello button.

 If you need help, please ask.